PavelTishkin/python-lambda-workshop/3_terraform/README.md

 Optionally, we can see what changes Terraform is going to make to the environment when resouces are deployed.

 This will make use of the state file we specified in the backend.
+For this lab we will be using a local backend to simplify the operation, but it's also possible to configure remote backend if multiple people work on the same project and want to sync the state up in a central location.

 If there is no statefile yet, the Terraform will assume the resources do not exist yet.
 Otherwise it will show what changes to resources will be made by our configuration

 We'll need to specify `-var-file` parameter, passing in variables that will be used during the deploy phase